Norigae: Knots

 The maedup uses coloured cord to braid into various shapes.
 The type of knot has to follow the design of main ornament.
 The big size of the main ornament parts will combine with small knots.
 The small main ornament comes along with large knots.
 The types of knots have to match the whole weight the norigae is going to be.

 Tassel

-The sul, which are tassels, are made out of silk thread with coloured and place at the lower parts.
+The sul, which are tassels, are made out of colored silk thread and placed at the lower parts.

 The ddidon or a clasp means a metal hook used in the norigae.
 The purpose is to attach the norigae together and be able to hang on the clothes.
 There are a variety of shapes for ddidon, includes butterfly shape and typical circular shape or squared shape.